creatica-soft/esp-12ef-voltmeter/README.md

 ## Operation

+The voltmeter in theory is capable of 10MHz voltage collection rate depending on the CLOCK_DIVIER define (see above), which ranges from 8 to 32.

+This allows to use the voltmeter as a very cheap osciloscope capable of measuring signal frequencies of up to 10Mhz.

 The measured voltage is actually collected using a time series database (rrdtool) exposed via inetd daemon.
 For example,

 ```